-Updates and additions aimed at improving a product, service, or process better seem to have a knack for missing the mark.
-Think about how each “upgrade” to your favorite social media platform or new feature included in one of your team’s critically important software systems at work inevitably leads to some backlash.
+Updates and additions aimed at improving a product or experience seem to have a knack for missing the mark.
+Think about how each “upgrade” to your favorite social media platform, or new feature included in one of your team’s critically important software systems at work, inevitably leads to some backlash.
+Many of these upgrades lack accuracy when it comes to creating a hybrid customer experience.

 While product developers and owners have traditionally taken much of the brunt, similar blowback has begun reaching customer-facing teams in marketing and sales departments who’ve tried to “fix” the customer experience with technology.